Selling a House With a Lien In San Francisco Bay Area

 When a homeowner doesn’t pay contractors for their work, they may face a mechanic’s lien on their property.
 This lien can also cover debts owed to designers, engineers, and architects hired by the property owner.

-Mechanic’s Lien in SF Bay Area
+Mechanic’s Lien in San Francisco Bay Area

 Judgment Lien